pluralsh/plural/CONTRIBUTING.md

 asdf install
 ```

-asdf can be finnicky when instlalling erlang with mac, in which case you can reshim it like so from homebrew:
+asdf can be finnicky when installing erlang with mac, in which case you can reshim it like so from homebrew:

 ```sh
 brew install erlang@24